|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Battle of Midway

-On June 15 arrives at Kiska Harbor and unloads her seaplanes that fly three hour reconnaissance and anti-submarine patrols.
+On June 15, 1942 arrives in Kiska Harbor and unloads her seaplanes that fly three hour reconnaissance and anti-submarine patrols.
 On June 19, due to frequent American air raids, Kamikawa Maru and other vessels take refuge at MacDonald Bay off Agattu, then departs for Ominato arriving June 27 to refuel and resupply then returns to the Aleutians with destroyer Hokaze to patrol southwest of the Aleutians.

-On August 9, arrives at Yokosuka and assigned to the 11th Seaplane Tender Division, Base Air Force, 2nd Fleet and departs on August 23.
-Aboard are A6M2-N Rufes.
+On August 9, 1942 arrives Yokosuka and assigned to the 11th Seaplane Tender Division, Base Air Force, 2nd Fleet and embarks A6M2-N Rufes.
+On August 23, 1942 departs southward bound for Shortlands.

-On September 4, Kamikawa Maru's A6M2-N Rufe detachment commanded by Lt Ono Jiro begins operating from Shortland Seaplane Base.
-On September 12, air strength is eleven A6M2-Ns and two F1M2 Petes.
+On September 4, 1942 the Kamikawa Maru A6M2-N Rufe detachment commanded by Lt Ono Jiro begins operating from Shortland Seaplane Base.
+On September 12, 1942 their air strength is eleven A6M2-Ns and two F1M2 Petes.

-On September 13, A6M2-N piloted by WO Kawamura Makio, with his wing man, claim a SDB Dauntless prior to landing at Henderson Field.
+On September 13, 1942 A6M2-N piloted by WO Kawamura Makio, with his wing man, claim the shoot down of an SBD Dauntless landing at Henderson Field.

 On September 14, 1942, seaplanes from the R-Area Air Force support the effort to recapture Henderson Field, launching F1M2 Petes armed with 60kg wing bombs, escorted by two A6M2-N Rufes from Kamikawa Maru.
 Arriving off Lunga Point at 17:30, intercepted by F4F Wildcats.
 Lost are three Rufes are lost including g WO Kawamura and Lt (jg) Kawashima Masashi.
 One Rufe escapes, claiming two Wildcats, but none are lost.